Big-city Dems who had imposed strict coronavirus lockdowns now let George Floyd rioters flout rules

 However, a report by KARE 11 showed "about 86 percent" of the 36 arrests listed their address in Minnesota, and that they live in Minneapolis or the metro area, according to data the outlet analyzed from the Hennepin County Jail's roster.
 Five out-of-state cases came from Arkansas, Florida, Illinois, Michigan and Missouri.

-DC CONVENTION CENTER HASN'T TREATED A SINGLE CORONAVIRUS PATIENT, DESPITE DOOMSDAY PREDICTIONS

 St. Paul Mayor Melvin Carter later admitted he was wrong when he falsely claimed that "every person" arrested in Minneapolis protests was from out of state.
+Frey has not issued a similar retraction, and multiple calls by Fox News to his office seeking comment were met with a busy signal.
+An emailed message was not immediately returned.

 On Sunday, White House National Security Adviser Robert O'Brien disputed reports that far-right and white supremacist groups were involved in stoking the violence.